 Commitment to Stockholder Value Creation.
-In 2023, WEC Energy Group again delivered solid earnings growth, generated strong cash flow, and increased the dividend for the 20th consecutive year.
-In January 2023, the Board raised the quarterly dividend 7.2% to \$0.780 per share, equivalent to an annual rate of \$3.12 per share.
-In January 2024, the Board again increased the quarterly dividend 7.0% to \$0.835 per share, which is equivalent to an annual rate of \$3.34 per share, in line with our plan to maintain a dividend payout ratio of 65% to 70% of earnings.
-The Company also turned in strong performances in customer satisfaction, safety and supplier and workforce diversity during 2023, while continuing to maintain effective cost controls throughout its operations.
+In 2024, WEC Energy Group again delivered solid earnings growth, generated strong cash flow, and increased the dividend for the 21st consecutive year.
+In January 2024, the Board raised the quarterly dividend 7.0% to \$0.835 per share, equivalent to an annual rate of \$3.34 per share.
+In January 2025, the Board again increased the quarterly dividend 6.9% to \$0.8925 per share, which is equivalent to an annual rate of \$3.57 per share, in line with our plan to maintain a dividend payout ratio of 65% to 70% of earnings.
+The Company also turned in strong performances against several important operational and social measures during 2024, including customer satisfaction and supplier and workforce diversity, while continuing to maintain effective cost controls throughout its businesses.

-ESG Progress Plan.
-We introduced our capital investment plan for efficiency, sustainability and growth, referred to as our ESG Progress Plan, in November 2020.
-Our plan, which we have updated annually since that time, calls for emission reductions, maintaining superior reliability, delivering significant long-term savings for customers and growing our investment in the future of energy.
-In November 2023, we announced our planned capital investment for the next five-year period (2024-2028) of the ESG Progress Plan, which we updated on February 1, 2024.
-We expect to invest approximately \$23.7 billion over the five-year period in our regulated and non-utility energy infrastructure businesses, including approximately \$7.0 billion of regulated renewable investment.
-We have already retired more than 1,900 megawatts (MW) of coal-fired generation since the beginning of 2018, and expect to retire approximately 1,800 MW of additional fossil-fueled generation by the end of 2031.
+Capital Plan.
+Our five-year capital plan, which we update annually, calls for emissions reductions, maintaining superior reliability, delivering significant long-term savings for customers and growing our investment in the future of energy.
+On October 31, 2024, we announced our planned capital investment for the next five-year period (2025-2029).
+We expect to invest approximately \$28.0 billion over the five-year period in our regulated and non-utility energy infrastructure businesses, including approximately \$9.1 billion of regulated renewable investment.
+We have already retired nearly 2,500 megawatts (MW) of fossil-fueled generation since the beginning of 2018, and expect to retire approximately 1,200 MW of additional coal-fired generation by the end of 2031.
 By the end of 2030 we expect to use coal only as a backup fuel for the power we supply to our customers, and plan to eliminate coal as an energy source by the end of 2032.

-In addition to our carbon dioxide emission reductions, we also continue to reduce our methane emissions by improving our natural gas distribution system.
+In addition to our carbon dioxide emissions reductions, we also continue to reduce our methane emissions by improving our natural gas distribution system.
 We have set a target across our natural gas distribution operations to achieve net-zero methane emissions by the end of 2030.

-Other specific Company achievements for 2023 include:
+Other specific Company achievements for 2024 include:

-2023 Financial Highlights
+2024 Financial Highlights

-- Achieved fully diluted earnings per share and adjusted earnings per share of \$4.22 and \$4.63, respectively.\ - Returned approximately \$984 million to WEC Energy Group stockholders through dividends. - Announced largest 5-year capital plan in the Company's history.
+- Achieved fully diluted earnings per share and adjusted earnings per share of \$4.83 and \$4.88, respectively.\ - Returned approximately \$1.06 billion to WEC Energy Group stockholders through dividends. - Announced largest 5-year capital plan in the Company's history.